Arunvijay28/Crop-Prediction/README.md

 ## Intelligent Backtracking
 Intelligent Backtracking:
 It get the constraints from the user and based on it finds the specific crops that satisfy that particular constraint and it will be added in the variables once if a contraint is not satisified it add the previous crop in the variables and does the intelligent backtracking and begins with new crop.

+## Naive Bayes
+We have used Naive bayes model to detect the accuracy of the data collected from various websites to make sure that, the prediction made with that particular dataset  is mostly accurate

 ## Walkthrough